 The interrail website makes it clear which train journeys require seat reservations and which do not.
 For example, on our trip in 2017 the journey from Berlin to Prague took under 4 hours and did not require reservations.
 However it’s worth considering whether saving money on the seat reservation is worth the risk of several hours on a train that you might have to enjoy on a carriage floor.

 “A direct overnight train from Budapest to Split takes 13 hours and does require a reservation.
 Or you can save some money by taking connecting regional trains via Zagreb and travel without reservations.
 We did this but waiting for our connection in Zagreb in the middle of the night with nothing to do was a low point for us and we got very annoyed with each other.
-And later still, after 16 continuous hours of trains and station platforms, being woken up at 4am on the Split train by a group of Spanish pre-teens screaming the lyrics of You Don’t Know Me by Jax Jones was, frankly, harrowing.
+And later still, after 16 continuous hours of trains and station platforms, being woken up at 4am on the Split train by a group of Spanish pre-teens screaming the lyrics of You Don’t Know Me by Jax Jones was a bit harrowing.

 So consider what you can put up with.
 If you love the freedom of an open ticket to Europe and can sacrifice comfort for the sake of spontaneity then the Interrail pass is for you.
 If you’d rather take the safe option and book the most direct routes with compulsory, extra cost, seat reservations then the interrail pass itself might not be the best investment.
 It could be more cost efficient to book and reserve train tickets from the websites of the individual transport companies, albeit with a lot more effort on your part.